vanessaheh/10CT-TASK1/Portfolio.md

 **Progress bar:**

-I thought I could reuse the same approach to make the progress bar as the loading screen progress bar, but the specific animation's allowance on XD was 1 second, and you couldn't use a time function twice on a slide (taken by music).
+I thought I could reuse the same approach to make the progress bar as the loading screen progress bar, but the specific animation's maximum duration was 1 second, and you couldn't use a time function twice on the same slide (taken by music).

-The only other alternative I could think of was making replica on alight motion and pasting the video into the "play_artboard", and an empty bar image on the "pause_artboard" (since adobe can't remember song progress anyways)
+The only other alternative I could think of was making a replica on alight motion, and pasting the video in, except without playback on "pause_artboard"(since adobe can't remember song progress anyways).

-I thought I had to export a new video for every song, since they are all different lengths (alight motion is ad per export and inefficient to use), but I found a website called [Ezgif](https://ezgif.com/video-speed/ezgif-3b2202eb5af08169.mp4.html) that could speed up the video according to how long the target end time is.
+I had planned to export a new video for every song, since they are all different lengths (alight motion is ad per export and inefficient to use), but later found a website called [Ezgif](https://ezgif.com/video-speed/ezgif-3b2202eb5af08169.mp4.html) that could speed up the video according to how long the target end time is.
 This helped me cut corners and overall, is the only reason I completed this protoype in a week.

-I made sure to change the colour of the loading screen bar to the one from alight motion.
+For some reason, XD shrinks the progress bar video when it plays, but I could not find any reason why, especially as the no playback version of the same video is unaffected.
+This will not impact my project too much, so I decided to just leave it and move on.

 **Home shortcut:**